"Presents his cases in the most effective way possible to get the best outcome for his clients"

 Prior to working at Peters & Peters, Richard worked as a paralegal at Birds Solicitors Richard assisted in the preparation of the case of an individual charged with insider trading in Operation Saturn, at the time the largest insider trading case prosecuted by the FCA.
-Working closely with Patrick Gibbs QC and Alison Pople QC, Richard assisted in the analysis of financial and communication evidence and general preparation for trial.
-Richard was present during the 3-month trial to assist Counsel on a day to day basis.
+Working closely with Patrick Gibbs QC and Alison Pople QC, Richard assisted in the analysis of financial and communication evidence and general preparation for trial, and subsequently attended the three-month trial.

-Richard holds a keen interest in matters of bribery, corruption and financial crime that stems from trading financial products.
+Richard holds a keen interest in matters of bribery, corruption and financial crime that stem from trading financial products.
 Following joining chambers Richard’s white-collar crime practice has continued to grow from strength to strength.
-During 2015 Richard represented Alessandro Gherzi at his pre-trial hearings (subsequently represented by QC at trial) in relation to allegations of conspiring with others to defraud a leading investment bank in respect of the sale of a financial product.
+During 2015 Richard represented Alessandro Gherzi at his pre-trial hearings in relation to allegations of conspiring with others to defraud a leading investment bank in respect of the sale of a financial product.
 In 2016 Richard acted as led junior in representing Alex Pabon, a US swaps trader, charged with manipulation of the LIBOR benchmark whilst employed at Barclays Bank.
 Richard has also acted as part of the disclosure team instructed by the CPS in the prosecution of Lynden Scourfield and others in respect of activities at HBOS in Reading.

 Richard’s recent cases within the ambit of white-collar crime: